Step 1: Framework

 In true strategy nerd style, I have created a framework called The Athlete’s Scorecard™ (in the spirit of the Balanced Scorecard) to capture all the elements which contribute to my overall goals.
 There are 2 primary categories that are typical drivers for athlete/health goals: The Animal (my body and mind) and Competition (events, or self challenges)–we are normally chasing one or both of these items.

-To support these two output areas, there are 3 action categories of Nutrition, Fitness, and Lifestyle & Logistics.
-Finally to enable all the work to be accomplished I have 2 last perspectives called Support (other people, gaining knowledge, etc) and Equipment and Environment.
+To enable these two output areas, there are 3 action categories of Nutrition, Fitness, and Lifestyle & Logistics.
+Finally to enable all the work to be accomplished I have 2 last perspectives called Support (coaches, teachers, cheerleaders, and other lifestyle support that enables more time spent on health and fitness) and Equipment and Environment.

 While I have both Animal and Competition goals, for this year’s project, I’ve chosen The Animal as the lead/top category.
 The main reason to do races in 2018 is motivation to keep on track for my body and health goals.
 In future years, I might have Competition as the lead with The Animal in support.